ewilipsic/Paint-Program/README.md

-This is a paint program made by me.
+This is a paint program made by me.<br>

-files-
+files-<br>
-main.exe : Windows executable
+main.exe : Windows executable<br>
-main.c : MainLoop of the application
+main.c : MainLoop of the application<br>
-button.c : Contains all the functions called by buttons when they are pressed pixel.c : Contains function related to updating the screen and the basic line drawing vector.c : Implementation of vector data structure and related utilities gui.c : a gui object that contains locations and initial state for most of the application things.h : function declarations and struct definitions for most of the program
+button.c : Contains all the functions called by buttons when they are pressed<br>
+pixel.c : Contains function related to updating the screen and the basic line drawing<br>
+vector.c : Implementation of vector data structure and related utilities<br>
+gui.c : a gui object that contains locations and initial state for most of the application<br>
+things.h : function declarations and struct definitions for most of the program<br>

-Raylib Files-
+Raylib Files-<br>
-libraylib.a
-raylib.h
-raymath.h
-rlgl.h
+libraylib.a<br>
+raylib.h<br>
+raymath.h<br>
+rlgl.h<br>

-GUI EXAMPLE
+GUI EXAMPLE<br>
 ![alt text](https://github.com/ewilipsic/CS_project/blob/main/readme.png?raw=true)